When it comes to photographing a formal portrait, there are 3 things every photographer has to bear in mind.

 Criteria of a candid photographer; fast, able to take pictures without being noticed, and knows how to make use of the light available.

 Do not use a flash.
 Instead, raise ISO to 800 or 1600 via the amount of indoor light available.
 The pictures you take will appear more natural, provided you do not forget to keep your camera’s setting in Auto White Balance of white balance to tungsten.
+As a photographer, you should know deeply the difference between portrait vs landscape photography.
 This way, you can shoot freely without being noticed.